HomeLatest NewsIndustryToyota launches new e-drive manufacturing line in Bengaluru

 Under the expansion plan, the TKML is also expanding its training institution with capacity going up from 200 to 1,200 students (academic batch-wise).

-, joint venture between Japanese multinational automotive manufacturer, Toyota Motor Corporation and Kirloskar Group, has announced to start work on phase II expansion of the Toyota Technical Training Institute (TTTI) as well as on the new e-drive (electrified component) manufacturing line at the Toyota Kirloskar Auto Parts (TKAP) near in Karnataka.
+, joint venture between Japanese multinational automotive manufacturer, Corporation and Kirloskar Group, has announced to start work on phase II expansion of the Toyota Technical Training Institute (TTTI) as well as on the new e-drive (electrified component) manufacturing line at the Toyota Kirloskar Auto Parts (TKAP) near Bengaluru in Karnataka.

 “With an aim to promote local manufacturing of advanced technologies and upskilling, Toyota’s concerted efforts with the production of electrified parts, namely e-Drive and expansion of its training facility is remarkable.
 And I believe these initiatives will immensely contribute towards creating a global supply chain coupled with a great talent pool in India,” Union Heavy Industries Minister Mahendra Nath Pandey, while launching the projects, said.